 Proxy Voting Service.
 The Proxy Voting Service provides research services relating to proxy issues.
 The Proxy Voting Service also assists in certain functions relating to the voting of proxies.
 Among other things, the Proxy Voting Service is responsible for coordinating with clients' custodians to ensure that all proxy materials received by the custodians relating to the clients' portfolio securities are processed in a timely fashion.
 In addition, the Proxy Voting Service is responsible for submitting Janus Henderson Investors' votes in accordance with the Guidelines or as otherwise instructed by Janus Henderson Investors and is responsible for maintaining copies of all proxy statements received from issuers and promptly providing such materials to Janus Henderson Investors upon request.
-The Proxy Voting Service also provides voting disclosure services, including filing of the Form N-PX in the United States.
+The Proxy Voting Service also provides voting disclosure services, including preparing Form N-PX for Janus Henderson Investors and the Proprietary U.S. Funds.